SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/disaster-recovery.md

 If the remote disaster recovery center only deploys the object storage service, that is, only the backup of business data in the production center, you need to prepare the basic IaaS and PaaS environment for running the business in the remote disaster recovery center, and restore the service virtual machines, load balancers, databases, and storage one by one through the backup data.

 ### Disaster recovery failover
 After the failure of the production center or the same city dual center is recovered or restored, the new production center in the remote area is switched back to the original production center, that is, the local data center.
-Disaster recovery fail-back is planned, and the switchover process is consistent with planned switchover.
+Disaster recovery fail-back is planned, and the switch process is consistent with planned switch.